ga-credentials/AssessmentAuthoring/README.md

 ### Step 4: GA Reviews, Provides Feedback

-GA will review your submission and suggest a particular
+GA will review your submission and will choose one for you to complete.

 ## Deliverable 2: Code Challenge Prompts